What is a Horizontal Datum?

 EQUATOR: Horizontal datums give us the capability to measure distances and directions across the surface of the earth.
 Most horizontal datums define a zero line at the equator from which we measure north and south (latitudes).

 All coordinates are referenced to a datum.
 A datum describes the shape of the Earth in mathematical terms.
-A datum defines the radius, inverse flattening, semi-major axis and semi-minor axis for an ellipsoid.
+A datum defines the following for an ellipsoid:

 For example, here is the WGS84 datum: